StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 * Type `!1` to enter the first command on the `history` list. `!777` would enter in the 777th command on the `history list`
 * Use the tab button to complete commands.
 For example, lets say you have a file called ThisNameIsTooLong in your current folder and you want to edit it...
 You can type `nano This` and press **TAB** to auto-complete the filename.

+If you are an **experienced user** and want to blaze thru steps 1 and 8.
+You can use my scripts just make sure you modify your username, hostname, public-key, and timezone.
+Scripts here: [part-1-ubuntu-initial-setup.sh](https://github.com/StarWhiz/docker_deployment_notes/blob/master/initial%20ubuntu%20setup/part-1-ubuntu-initial-setup.sh) and [part-2-docker-scripts](https://github.com/StarWhiz/docker_deployment_notes/blob/master/initial%20ubuntu%20setup/part-2-docker-scripts.sh)

 **The references I used to write the rest of these notes are bulleted below:**
 * Initial Server Setup: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04
 * How to install Docker: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04